outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - add to ml definition of a 'solution-finding method' as it finds the solution 'neural network configuration' (prediction function) by a 'sequence of weight changes'

-    - give example of brain model
+  - add to solution automation workflows

+    - useful structures like 'rule set' interactions can be used to find/derive/build problem/solution structures like problem/solution components/variables/examples/filters, problem space systems for simulating solutions, & solution automation workflows
       - various systems as 'isolatable/closed rule sets' act like interfaces in the brain
         - sub/unconscious
           - 'learned rules' like memory associations
           - 'inherent rules' like requirements
           - 'emergent rules'
+            - lack of contradictory structures (if a system survives, its likely to optimize on some metric involving the avoidance of destructive contradictory structures)
+              - there is no inherent 'rule set'-controlling rule that corrects the whole set of rule sets, except for an emergent rule set in the form of structural survival (energy rules & other physics rules)
             - interaction levels that emerge between rule sets
-            - emergent limits on functionality like 'picturing higher-dimensional spaces' (these limits being created by the interactions of other rules)
+            - emergent limits on functionality like 'picturing higher-dimensional spaces' (these limits being created by the interactions of other rules) or 'thinking of unknowns that can or cant be known' or 'evaluating uncalculatable uncertainties'
             - emergent priorities like 'simplicity' given input priorities like 'minimize cost', leading to emergent rules like 'biased rules'
           - these would include the 'default structures', like 'core structures'
         - consciousness (rules enabling/describing the control of other rules)